amida-tech/recruitment-registry/api/docs/api.md

 };
 ```

-Second is the answers to questions.
-Answers is an array where each element includes the question id and the answer
+Second is the answers to profile survey questions.
+JSON desription of answers is an array where each element includes the question id and the answer

 ```js
 const answers = [{